chavacava/course-intro-go/basics/go_proverbs_some/exercises.md

 The variable `upTo` indicates the number of proverbs to be printed.
 Even if it is set to `10` the output contains 11 proverbs.
 Why?
-Fix the code to print the numbr of proverbs indicated by `upTo`
+Fix the code to print the number of proverbs indicated by `upTo`

 ## 2
 Replace the variable `upTo` by `from`: